 Two coats of paint and they’re pretty darn cute!

 But not cute enough to bid on, or at least not cute enough to raise much money for the kids’ fundraisers – so I ramped it up a notch and added some stripes and wording.

 Hubby came home as I was finishing up and was stressed to see his skates standing on bare wood (even for the few minutes it took me to stage these).
-He suggested that the racks needed a rubber carpet to keep blades sharp, so to keep him happy, I added removable carpet to the bottom boxes.
+He suggested that the racks needed a rubber carpet to keep blades sharp.
+To keep him happy, I added removable carpet to the bottom boxes.
 (He’s such a diva!)

-The striping went all around the black DIY hockey storage rack.
+The striping went all around the black DIY sports storage cart.
 Another option might be to paint a goalie net on the back and the kids can shoot pucks at it?
-You might want to go with 3/4″ plywood for the back if you go that way.
+You might want to go with ¾” plywood for the back if you go that way.